rossb/directus-video-sizes-hook/README.md

 ## Requirements

 Requires Directus to be running in an environment with `ffmpeg` installed, and for the user Directus runs as to have permissions to run it.
-Specifically, the extension uses `ffprobe`, which is part of of a standard `ffmpeg` installation.
+The extension uses `ffprobe`, which is part of a standard `ffmpeg` installation.

 ## Installation

 1. Download repo.
 2. Run `npm build` to compile.
-3. Move the entire repo folder into the `/extensions` directory of your Directus installation.
+3. Move the repo folder into the `/extensions` directory of your Directus installation.
 4. Restart Directus.

 Check the hook is running under Settings > Extensions.
-It should show under the Hooks heading as enabled.
-If not, you probably need to install `ffmpeg` and make it available to the user Directus runs under.
+It should show under Hooks.
+If not, you probably need to install `ffmpeg` to your server or container and make it available to the user Directus runs as.

 ## Usage

 ### Auto-dimensions

-Polls locally-stored videos every 10 seconds for new videos, and automatically detects and adds dimensions.
+The extension polls for new locally-stored videos every 10 seconds and automatically detects and adds dimensions.

 ### Manual dimensions via tag

-For CDN hosted videos, dimensions can’t be auto-detected.
-Add a tag to the video asset in File Library in the format `reprocess:widthxheight` where width and height are integers, e.g. `reprocess:1920x1080`.
-The hook will add the width and height you specify.
+For CDN hosted videos, dimensions can’t be auto-detected by ffmpeg.
+Add a tag to the video asset in File Library in the format `reprocess:<width>x<height>` where width and height are integers, e.g. `reprocess:1920x1080`.
+The hook will add the width and height you specify in the tag on next run.

-You can add manual tags to locally-hosted videos, if needed.
+You can also add manual dimensions via tags to locally-hosted videos, if needed.

 ### Reprocessing

-If you want to flag a locally-hosted video to have its dimensions re-calculated, add the tag `reprocess`.
+To flag a locally-hosted video to have its dimensions re-calculated, add the tag `reprocess`.
 The width and height will be auto-calculated on the next run.